nlesc-sherlock/spark-docker/README.md

 Spark applications:

 * caffee/, run the [docker file from deep learning repo](https://github.com/nlesc-sherlock/deeplearning/blob/master/dockerfile) using directory of images on HDFS
-* caffeeseq/, run the [docker file from deep learning repo](https://github.com/nlesc-sherlock/deeplearning/blob/master/dockerfile) using sequence file on HDFS
+* caffeeseq/, run the [docker file from deep learning repo](https://github.com/nlesc-sherlock/deeplearning/blob/master/dockerfile) using sequence file on HDFS as input and orc file as output

 See README file of each applications for build and run instructions.